 While creating a circuit board, gaps or voids can be created during the deposition process.
-These holes can make it difficult for electricity to pass through the board?s pathways and perform the action that was needed.
+These holes can make it difficult for electricity to pass through the board’s pathways and perform the action that is needed.

 Some issues that can cause voids include contamination and air bubbles.

 The fix: If you currently have a circuit board with voids that are causing interruptions, you will have to replace the circuit board.
 But, if you are creating a circuit board, ensure that air bubbles are popped, the deposition process includes an even lay of the materials, and there is no possibility of contamination.

 BADLY MADE COMPONENTS

 In some cases, the circuit board itself isn’t the issue, but the components attached to the board.
 This could include wires that are used to send the electrical signals throughout the board.
 Faulty components can cause connection issues, leaving the circuit board unable to complete its job.